 Really I just recommend this for ‘awesome customers.’
 Mainly, this would be a great way to reach out to property managers for handiwork, but it would work for other types of services as well – including freelancing.
 Get creative here!

 3 – Paper delivery and flyers may seem like a waste of time and money, but people use it because it works.
 We hired our cleaner after someone dropped off a flyer at our door.
-It would work for something like a tutor or dog-walker too.
+It would work for something like a tutor too.

 Is walking around with flyers fun?
 Probably only for the first 100 houses, and unfortunately there’s no VA for that.

 BUT there are cheap delivery companies or even better – paper delivery kids.

 I’m sure your paper route running neighbor would take an extra $20 to drop off an extra sheet of paper.
 (Hey, they need under-the-table jobs too!)